 Curry College is located at 1071 Blue Hill Avenue in the town of Milton, Massachusetts and is situated on 131 acres.
-The campus abuts Route 138 and is only a block from Boston's Hyde Park neighborhood and the Blue Hills Reservation.
+The campus abuts Route 138 and is only a block away from Boston's Hyde Park neighborhood.
+The campus is also very close to the Blue Hills Reservation.
 The Milton campus is home to more than 1,500 traditional undergraduate students that reside within 19 residence halls.
 In addition, the College serves approximately 500 traditional commuter students, 1,400 continuing education students and 300 Graduate students.
 On any typical day of classes there is upwards to 2,000 people on campus.
 The Curry College Department of Public Safety is the primary law enforcement and safety agency for this location.